infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 # Understandable guidelines for Android

-## Readable
+## Readable (WCAG 3.1)

 Make text content readable and understandable.

-### Language of the App
+### Language of Page (WCAG 3.1.1 -Level A)

-*This guideline covers point 3.1.1 Language of Page - Level A of the WCAG standard.*
+This guideline covers point [3.1.1 Language of Page - Level A](https://www.w3.org/WAI/WCAG22/quickref/#language-of-page) of the WCAG standard.

+The default human language of an App can be programmatically determined.

 :white_check_mark: **Success criteria**